References and Citations

 By providing enough information for others to find the resources and ideas you have used the reader can check the accuracy and validity of the evidence and arguments you have presented.

-Referencing also demonstrates that you have read widely and gives credit to the authors whose works and ideas you have used, thus helping to avoid plagiarism.
-Plagiarism is considered by the University to be an act of academic misconduct with serious consequences, see advice on avoiding plagiarism below.
+Referencing also demonstrates that you have read widely and gives credit to the authors whose works and ideas you have used.

 How do I reference?

 There University does not have a standard referencing style and there are a number of different conventions to choose from.
 It is therefore essential that you check with your department or tutor which referencing style you are required to use for your work.
 Information on this is often in your departmental handbook on LEARN.

 Do be aware though that there may be requirements for you to use a specific referencing style for a certain piece of work so always check the assessment guidelines.
 Good referencing is clear, careful, consistent and complete.

 Referencing guides for the most widely used styles are available below.
 Be aware that you not only need to reference text and ideas that you use in your work but diagrams, lines of code, tables, graphs and photos too.

 Your Academic Librarian offers support and guidance on good referencing practice and can help you apply an appropriate style to a particular reference.
 Please note that Academic Librarians are not able to proofread or check entire student bibliographies.